EverettMapping/EverettStudentProjects/README.md

 # Everett Student Projects
-This repo is both to store data regarding the student project map, as well as to teach a lesson about reformating data from one source and getting it ready for another platform.
+This repo is here to teach a lesson about reformating data from one source and getting it ready for another platform.
 It also explores on the issues and limitations of the CSV format.

+**Update 07/17/15**
+Some of the coordinates in the projects were messed up somehow.
+It's pointless work to go back and fix them, so we'll only be correcting one: Everett-Projects-Map-Data.csv because that's the one we'll be using to update the map data on the main site.

 ====
 ## Cleaning Data